barackd222/s2v-iia-nodejs-parrot-apis/README.md

 # s2v-iia-nodejs-parrot-apis
 s2v-iia-nodejs-parrot-apis

-1. Create a project directory by running the following command:
-# Create a folder where you want to download the Rolling-spider NPM nodules
+1. Create a folder where you want to download the Rolling-spider NPM nodules:

 mkdir s2v-iia-nodejs-parrot-apis && cd s2v-iia-nodejs-parrot-apis